Visa Timeline & Cost

 • January 7, 2025: Submitted Partner of a New Zealander Resident Visa (turnaround time: 80% processed within 7 months)

-• January 27: Submitted Partner of a New Zealander Work Visa.
-This is the exact same once I applied for and was granted last year.
-Because my current PWV expires May 21, 2025 and my PRV isn’t expected until August 2025, I needed to renew this visa so that I am not in the country without a valid visa.
-(INZ does not grant interim visas for resident visa applications).
+• January 27: Submitted my second Partner of a New Zealander Work Visa.
+This is the exact same visa I applied for and was granted in 2024.
+Because my current PWV expired May 21, 2025 and my Partner Resident Visa wasn’t expected until August 2025, I needed to renew this visa so that I was not in the country without a valid visa (INZ does not grant interim visas for resident visa applications).
+I had to pay the full fee, which had been raised to $1,630.

 • FBI background check: $30 (I ordered it when I was still in the States)